 - Use cotton balls, clothespins, and white paint on blue paper to create wintery scenes.

-- Try creating a beautiful winter art project to depict a winter wonderland with a few simple materials you have already.
+- Try creating a beautiful winter art project to depict a winter wonderland with a few simple materials you already have.

 Winter Movement and Exercise